hapax/hapax.github.io/assets/mindjam.md

 random at all, but to play a particular role with respect to a different ensemble of decisions: not $A$ vs $B$, but rather, the sequence $A_i$ of decisions that make up my life.
+If that sequence is "reflectively stable", in the sense that I would happily make those choices again if I had the chance, why would the freedom to choose $B_i$ matter?
+This is to confuse freedom
 The ability to deliberate, to explore, to make mistakes, in other words, to act with the self-creative regard of a living and intelligent being.
 This has nothing to do with free will unless you